 I'm an Assistant Professor of English at Colby College.
-I also serve on the Advisory Board for the program in Science, Technology, and Society (STS), and teach a range of interdisciplinary courses on British literature and the Enlightenment.
+I also teach in and serve on the Advisory Board for the program in Science, Technology, and Society (STS), and teach a range of interdisciplinary courses on British literature and the Enlightenment.

-I specialize in 18th-century British and transatlantic literatures, as well as literature and culture of the Enlightenment, with particular interests in epistemology, science writing, the history of data, political theory, satire, fictionality, and the novel.
+I'm a literary historian specializing in 18th-century British and transatlantic literatures, as well as literature and culture of the Enlightenment.
+My particular interests include epistemology and the organization of knowledge, science writing, the history of data, political theory, satire, fictionality, and the novel.
 My first book, The Politics of Quixotism, is under contract with University of Virginia Press.
 I am also editor of volume of essays, Science and Technology in British Literature, 1600-1800, for the Bucknell University Press Aperçus Series.
 Here you can find more details about my research, including links to my peer-reviewed scholarship.

 Along with my academic work, I write national media essays about politics, literature, teaching, and higher education.
-I'm a regular blogger at The Ploughshares Blog, the blog of Ploughshares literary journal, based in Boston.
-My essays have also appeared in The New York Times, The New Republic, The Atlantic, Salon, The Los Angeles Review of Books, The Chronicle of Higher Education, The Huffington Post, Alternet, MSN, and others.
+My essays have appeared in The New York Times, The New Republic, The Atlantic, Salon, The Los Angeles Review of Books, Ploughshares Blog, The Chronicle of Higher Education, Academe Blog, The Huffington Post, Alternet, MSN, and others.
 I also write "Exegetic Rap Blog," which features playful analyses of rap music as instructive models for literary criticism and interpretation.

 A native of Pittsburgh, PA, I ran Division I track and cross country at Bucknell, where I was an All-Conference and IC4A All-East selection multiple years.